 Contact our academic advisor Chris Clark to have your student record adjusted to indicate you have completed these requirements through being bilingual.

 Basic language sequence option

 Under this option students must take and pass two courses in a single foreign language.
-Proficiency is proven by completing courses numbered 1010 and 1020 (or 1060, where it is offered) in one of the following languages: Arabic, Chinese, French, German, Greek, Hebrew, Italian, Japanese, Latin, Polish, Russian, Spanish, or Swahili.
+Proficiency is proven by completing courses numbered 1010 and 1020 (or 1060, where it is offered) in one of the following languages: Arabic, Chinese, French, German, Ancient Greek, Modern Greek, Hebrew, Italian, Japanese, Latin, Polish, Russian, Spanish, or Swahili.